In this tutorial, we will discuss what is Procs, how to install Procs in Linux, and how to display process information using Procs on Linux.

 Change column sort order

 Procs allows you to change the order of user, state, Nice value, cpu time, vmsize, vmrss, read/write throughput columns as you wish.
-You can short the columns result in ascending or decending order.
+You can short the columns result in ascending or descending order.

 $ procs --sorta cpu